indimail/indimail-mta/README.md

 The steps below give instructions to build from source.
 If you need to deploy indimail-mta on multiple hosts, it is better to create a set of RPM / Deb binary packages.
 Once generated, the package/packages can be deployed on multiple hosts.
 To generate RPM packages for all components refer to [Binary Packages](.github/CREATE-Packages.md)

 You can also use docker / podman images to deploy indimail-mta.
-Look at the [chapter](#Docker-/-Podman-Repository) below on how to do that.
+Look at the chapter [Docker / Podman Repository](#docker-/-podman-repository) below on how to do that.
 The big advantage of using a docker / podman image is you can save your configuration with the `docker commit ..` or `podman commit` to checkpoint your entire build and deploy the exact configuration on multiple hosts.

 Doing a source build can be daunting for many.
-You can always use the pre-built binaries from the DNF / YUM / APT repositories given in the [Binary Builds on OBS](#binary-builds-on-opensuse-build-service) towards the end of this document.
+You can always use the pre-built binaries from the DNF / YUM / APT repositories given in the chapter [Binary Builds on OBS](#binary-builds-on-opensuse-build-service) towards the end of this document.

 Doing a source build requires you to have all the development packages installed.
 Linux distributions are known to be crazy.
 You will have different package names for different distirbutions. e.g.